The Evolution of Digital Asset Management Systems: On-Premise, Cloud, and Dynamic

 A variety of stakeholders must review and approve media assets to ensure brand consistency.
 Stakeholders can include creative, marketing, and development teams.
 Once reviews are complete, media can be processed and delivered.

-Effective and dynamic DAM systems enable these functional teams to seamlessly and efficiently work on assets.
+Effective and dynamic DAM solutions enable these functional teams to seamlessly and efficiently work on assets.
 This process takes several stages, including collaboration on assets, dynamic manipulation, and dynamic publishing across devices and channels.

-Evolution of Digital Media and DAM Systems
+Evolution of Digital Media and DAM solutions

-When they first debuted in the 1990s, DAM software played only a minor role in the media stack.
+When they first debuted in the 1990s, DAM Solutions played only a minor role in the media stack.
 The table below describes how those systems have evolved from a niche media-storage tool to an organization-wide enabler over the past two decades:

 Brands created digital images primarily for convenience of sharing, followed by printing and deployment as required.